endink/Mediapipe4u-plugin/README.md

 2. M4U used [NVIDIA Maxine AR SDK](https://github.com/NVIDIA/MAXINE-AR-SDK) for facal capture.
 3. M4U used [Paddle Speech](https://github.com/PaddlePaddle/PaddleSpeech) for TTS.
 4. M4U used [FunASR](https://github.com/alibaba-damo-academy/FunASR) for ASR.
+5. M4U used [whisper.cpp](https://github.com/ggerganov/whisper.cpp) for ASR.
-5. M4U used [GStreamer](https://gstreamer.freedesktop.org/) for video and live streaming decoding.
+6. M4U used [GStreamer](https://gstreamer.freedesktop.org/) for video and live streaming decoding.
-6. M4U used [llama.cpp](https://github.com/ggerganov/llama.cpp) for inference of LLaMA2 model.
+7. M4U used [llama.cpp](https://github.com/ggerganov/llama.cpp) for inference of LLaMA2 model.
-7. M4U borrowed a lot of code from [PowerIK](https://poweranimated.github.io/) for ground ik.
+8. M4U borrowed a lot of code from [PowerIK](https://poweranimated.github.io/) for ground ik.
-8. M4U borrowed a lot of ideas from [Kalidokit](https://github.com/yeemachine/kalidokit) for mocap.
+9. M4U borrowed a lot of ideas from [Kalidokit](https://github.com/yeemachine/kalidokit) for mocap.
-9. M4U borrowed a lot of code from [wongfei](https://github.com/wongfei) for gstreamer/mediapipe integration.
+10. M4U borrowed a lot of code from [wongfei](https://github.com/wongfei) for gstreamer/mediapipe integration.